Information on the assignment of dissertations for a Bachelor's degree

 3. Application: Current Bachelor Thesis Topics at IBIS

-The registration deadline is over, feedback was sent to the applicants.
+The registration deadline is over, feedback will be sent to the applicants.
 The announcement of the topics will be updated regularly.
-New Bachelor thesis topics can be found here in January.
+New Bachelor thesis topics can be found here in April 2020.

 The assignment of the bachelor thesis takes places after a successful application within the period mentioned and with the help of the Mercator-Application tool: https://www.mercator.bwl.uni-muenchen.de/kurse/ibis-bachelorarbeit